A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-In this section, we will make more precise our procedure, where we suggest to add a novel parameterization, in order to perform the computations of the expansion histories of cosmological models, having components with time-dependent EoS, in a consistent manner.
-The parameter will serve as a kind of bookkeeper to decide which data ("early" vs. "local" in cosmic time or scale factor, respectively) determines the configured value of $H_0$, in order to perform the correct computations of the \acidx{IC} and integration of Eq.~\eqref{eq:EQeconsnbgH0}.
+In this section, we make more precise our procedure, where we suggest to add a novel parametrization to cosmological codes, in order to perform the computations of the expansion histories of cosmological models, including components with time-dependent EoS.
+The novel parameter flags the provided value for $H_0$ as inferred from measurements in the early Universe or in the local Universe, respectively, where \qn{early} values of $H_0$, according to our approach, demand \qn{fixed EDs} and forward integration of Eq.~\eqref{eq:EQeconsnbgH0}, whereas \qn{local} values demand \qn{fixed $H_0$} and backward integration.